harkaran215/modern-dwh-project/README.md

 # Modern Data Warehouse Project

-Welcome to the Modern data warehosue project.
+Welcome to the Modern Data Warehouse project.

 This Project implements a data solution architecture using big data technology to build a business ready data warehouse which can be used for business use cases.
 ___